Shane Carwin

-Shane Bannister Carwin (born January 4, 1975) is an American former mixed martial artist who competed in the Heavyweight division of the Ultimate Fighting Championship (UFC).
-He is a former Interim UFC Heavyweight Champion.
+Shane Bannister Carwin (born January 4, 1975) is an American former mixed martial artist who competed in the Heavyweight division of the Ultimate Fighting Championship (UFC), where he is a former Interim UFC Heavyweight Champion.
 He is considered to be one of the hardest hitting athletes to ever fight in the UFC.

 Background

-Carwin and his two brothers were raised by his mother, who had the goal of getting all her sons college educations.
+Carwin and his two brothers were raised by their mother, who had the goal of providing all her sons with a college education.
 He started wrestling when he was six years old.
 He received a bachelor's degree in mechanical engineering from the Colorado School of Mines as well as a bachelor's degree in environmental technology from Western State College.
 Carwin became an engineer out of college and continued to work in that field while pursuing his MMA career.

 Carwin wrestled in college, becoming a two-time NCAA Division II Wrestling National Runner-Up as a heavyweight in 1996 and 1997, and the NCAA II Wrestling Heavyweight National Champion in 1999.
 He was also a two-time All-American in football for Western State and was chosen to participate in the Senior Bowl.
 Carwin is also a volunteer wrestling coach for the University of Northern Colorado.